Skip to main content

 This is where most targeting frameworks stop too early.
 Beyond static attributes, the best ICPs include situational criteria:

-• Recent funding rounds (companies that just raised Series A or B are actively investing in tools)
+• Recent funding rounds (a company that just raised Series A or B is actively buying tools)

-• Leadership changes (a new Head of Sales often means a new stack evaluation)
+• Leadership changes (a new Head of Sales usually means a stack evaluation within 30-90 days)

-• Job postings (a company hiring 5 SDRs is scaling its sales motion — they may need your solution)
+• Job postings (a company hiring 5 SDRs is scaling its sales motion and may need your solution)

-• Digital signals (new website launch, tech stack changes, content publishing spikes)
+• Digital signals (new website, tech stack changes, content publishing spikes)

-If you want to go deep on defining your addressable market, check out our Practical Guide to Defining Your B2B Addressable Market.
+If you want to get into defining your addressable market in more detail, see our Practical Guide to Defining Your B2B Addressable Market.

 Step 2: Segment Your Clientele by Purchase Readiness

-Not all accounts that match your ICP are ready to buy today.
+Not every account that matches your ICP is ready to buy today.
 Effective targeting means stratifying your audience into tiers based on urgency and fit.

 The Three-Tier Model

-Tier 1 — Ready Now: Companies showing active buying signals.
-They’re posting relevant job roles, hiring aggressively in your solution’s functional area, or have just experienced a trigger event (funding, acquisition, leadership change).
+Tier 1, Ready Now: Companies showing active buying signals.
+They’re posting relevant job roles, hiring aggressively in your solution’s functional area, or have just hit a trigger event like funding, acquisition, or a leadership change.
 These deserve immediate, personalized outreach.

-Tier 2 — Building Toward a Need: Solid ICP fit, no immediate signal.
-They’re worth nurturing through content, LinkedIn engagement, and periodic touchpoints.
-The goal is to be top of mind when the trigger fires.
+Tier 2, Building Toward a Need: Solid ICP fit, no immediate signal yet.
+Worth nurturing through content, LinkedIn engagement, and periodic touchpoints.
+The goal is to be front of mind when the signal fires.

-Tier 3 — Possible Fit, Not Yet Qualified: Broad ICP match but too many unknowns.
-Monitor them passively, invest minimally until they show a signal.
+Tier 3, Possible Fit, Not Yet Qualified: A broad ICP match but too many unknowns.
+Monitor passively, invest minimally until they show a signal.

-This tiering approach is at the heart of Account-Based Marketing (ABM).
-For a deeper dive into how this applies to strategic accounts, see our guide on ABM Prospecting: Engage Your Strategic B2B Accounts.
+This tiering sits at the heart of Account-Based Marketing.
+For a deeper look at how it applies to strategic accounts, see our guide on ABM Prospecting: Engage Your Strategic B2B Accounts.

 Step 3: Use Intent Signals to Identify Who to Target Right Now